 Chuck Bennorth is a frustrated writer who discovered he is better at taking photos of writers than he is at writing.
 He is the staff photographer for Waterline Writers, and has thoroughly enjoyed taking photos for the art community in the Fox Valley region.
 Chuck and his wife Denise are co-founders of Bennorth Photography in Saint Charles.

 Paula Garrett is a transplanted Southerner, originally from Memphis.
-A research librarian and library director, Paula has also been involved in radio for several decades.
-Currently, her radio essays air on WNIJ / 89.5 FM as part of the Perspectives series.
+Paula recently retired from her position as IMSA’s research librarian and library director.
+She’s also been involved in radio for several decades and her radio essays air on WNIJ / 89.5 FM as part of the Perspectives series.
 In addition to helping Waterline with publicity, she also has contributed poems to Aurora’s Poetry in Public Places initiative.
 Other passions that inspire her include travel, blues music, and open water swimming.